Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: Related Works

 In serving-UAV systems, several experimental works have investigated UAV-assisted localization using time-based measurements.
 Esrafilian \textit{et al.} \cite{esrafilian2025first} presented one of the first real-world implementations of UAV-aided ToA localization in a 5G system using \gls{oai}, combining UAV motion with \gls{ul} SRS measurements to jointly estimate \gls{ue} and UAV positions via least-squares optimization.
 Similarly, Albanese \textit{et al.} \cite{albanese2021sardo} introduced SARDO, an autonomous UAV-based search-and-rescue system that localizes victims via their mobile phones without terrestrial infrastructure \cite{LinsalataOTFS}.
 The UAV carries a lightweight LTE base station and estimates positions using Demodulation Reference Signal (DMRS)-based pseudo-trilateration and neural networks.
 Both studies demonstrate the feasibility of UAV-assisted localization with real cellular signals but share limitations of \gls{toa} methods, including timing offsets from asynchronous UE clocks and the need for wide bandwidths, which may be impractical in emergencies.
 The work in \cite{moro2024enhancing} explores the potential of an Integrated Sensing and Communication (ISAC) system to improve search-and-rescue operations, detailing methods for processing echoed signals from downlink transmissions to enhance target detection and classify possible victims by fusing Synthetic Aperture Radar (SAR) imagery with triangulation results from \gls{ul} signals \cite{JSTSP_SAR_loc, JSTSP_SAR}.

 Other experimental approaches have explored non-serving \glspl{uav}.
 Scazzoli \textit{et al.} \cite{scazzoli2023experimental} demonstrated an \gls{aoa}-based method where a \gls{uav} receives \gls{prach} signals from a single \gls{ue}, achieving about $25\,$m accuracy.
 However, the system requires multiple antennas, and its \gls{aoa} estimates become unreliable during \gls{uav} rotations, as Doppler shifts distort the measured signal phase. \gls{prach} transmissions are also unpredictable, limiting their use for continuous non-serving UAV localization.
 Petitjean \textit{et al.} \cite{petitjean2018fast} proposed a \gls{rssi}-based method with a UAV equipped with a \gls{usrp} \gls{sdr} to estimate the bearing of a ground transmitter.
 While effective in \gls{los} conditions, it is sensitive to multipath and UAV altitude variations, and may converge to local \gls{rssi} maxima in complex environments.
-Masrur and Güvenç \cite{11162478} introduced a deep-learning framework trained on simulated data for 3D source localization, achieving around 18\,m average error in real-world trials, but requiring many samples.
-Table \ref{tab:related_works} summarizes the main experimental works in the literature.
-The reported complexity corresponds to the requirements of a hardware implementation, whereas accuracy values correspond to measurements obtained in rural scenarios.
+Masrur and Güvenç \cite{11162478} introduced a deep-learning framework trained on simulated data for 3D source localization, achieving around 18\,m average error in real-world trials.
+Table~\ref{tab:related_works} summarizes the main experimental studies in the literature, highlighting the achieved localization accuracy in rural scenarios, the considered deployment settings, and the degree of network involvement, including whether the UAV operates as a serving node and whether synchronization and \gls{ue} identification are available during operation.

 Additional simulated studies highlight the benefit of trajectory optimization in \gls{uav} deployments.
 For example, \cite{s17020413} analyzes how different UAV mobility patterns affect data collection, evaluating a time–coverage efficiency metric.
 They show that circular and square trajectories offer the best trade-off between area coverage and efficiency.
 Similarly, \cite{christy2017optimum} evaluates several UAV flight paths for device discovery in post-disaster scenarios, showing that the most effective trajectory depends on the damage distribution.